 ACCOMMODATIONS: We will be camping as well as staying in guesthouses, hotels and resorts.
-During spring in the Himalayas, the skies may be cloudy and drizzly some of the time, and we may encounter a few rainy days.
-Temperatures at high elevations will be cool, possibly below freezing at night, and could be quite hot on the days we spend in the lowlands.
+In November and December in the Himalayas, the skies are clear most of the time and temperatures may drop below freezing at night at higher elevations.
 Camping may be a bit chilly.
 For that matter, the hotels can be quite chilly too, lacking central heat.